Django Unchained: Development

 Writer-director Quentin Tarantino in Paris at the film's French premiere, January 2013.

 In 2007, Quentin Tarantino discussed an idea for a type of spaghetti Western set in the United States of America's pre-American Civil War Deep South.
 He called this type of film "a Southern", stating that he wanted:

 "...to do movies that deal with America's horrible past with slavery and stuff but do them like Spaghetti Westerns, not like big issue movies.
 I want to do them like they're genre films, but they deal with everything that America has never dealt with because it's ashamed of it, and other countries don't really deal with because they don't feel they have the right to."

 Tarantino later explained the genesis of the idea:

 I was writing a book about Sergio Corbucci when I came up with a way to tell the story. ...
 I was writing about how his movies have this evil Wild West, a horrible Wild West.
 It was surreal, it dealt a lot with fascism.
 So I'm writing this whole piece on this, and I'm thinking: 'I don't really know if Sergio was thinking [this] while he was doing this.
 But I know I'm thinking about it now.
 And I can do it!'

-Tarantino finished the script on April 26, 2011, and handed in the final draft to The Weinstein Company.
+Tarantino finished the script on April 26, 2011, and handed in the final draft to the Weinstein Company (TWC).
 In October 2012, frequent Tarantino collaborator RZA said that he and Tarantino had intended to cross over Django Unchained with RZA's Tarantino-presented martial-arts film The Man with the Iron Fists.
 The crossover would have seen a younger version of the blacksmith character from RZA's film appear as a slave in an auction.
 However, scheduling conflicts prevented RZA's participation.

 One inspiration for the film is Corbucci's 1966 Spaghetti Western Django, whose star Franco Nero has a cameo appearance in Django Unchained.
 Another inspiration is the 1975 film Mandingo, about a slave trained to fight other slaves.
 Tarantino included scenes in the snow as a homage to the 1968 film The Great Silence.
 "Silenzio takes place in the snow.
 I liked the action in the snow so much, Django Unchained has a big snow section in the middle," Tarantino said in an interview.
 Tarantino credits the character and attitude of the German dentist turned bounty hunter King Schultz to the German Karl May Wild West films of the 1960s, namely their hero Old Shatterhand.

 The title Django Unchained alludes to the titles of the 1966 Corbucci film Django; Hercules Unchained, the American title for the 1959 Italian epic fantasy film Ercole e la regina di Lidia, about the mythical hero's escape from enslavement to a wicked master; and to Angel Unchained, the 1970 American biker film about a biker exacting revenge on a large group of rednecks.